Postgraduate (13 months full-time, part-time)

-Do you want a career which can change people’s lives?
-With the focus on social welfare and social policy issues in the local, national and international context, our course will give you the skills and understanding to really make a difference.
+Do you want a career that can change people’s lives?
+With a focus on social welfare and social policy issues in the local, national and international context, our course will give you the skills and understanding to really make a difference.

 How does globalisation impact on social welfare provision and planning in different countries?
 Do issues like poverty and social exclusion, street living and migration need to be culturally and locally specific, or could there be global solutions?
 You’ll explore these and many other issues in our MSc which will prepare you for a career in social welfare and policy.
 The emphasis is on comparative and global analysis, exploring social welfare and planning responses to issues such as street children, criminal justice and social welfare in areas of political conflict.
 You’ll have the chance to build and expand on skills relating to policy making, social sciences, leadership and strategies of change.
 An understanding of comparative and global welfare policies is important for national and international organisations.
 Therefore, our course is a positive step towards a career in a national and international context, working within the area of social welfare and policy.